liferay-design/liferay.design/src/markdown/lexicon/Templates/dataset-template.md

 layout: "guide"
 order: 1
 ---

+<div class="page-description">A Dataset Template shows how a dataset is displayed using Lexicon patterns.</div>

 ### Layout
 This template works with several patterns, listed below, that can be directly mapped with the image: